• Skip to primary navigation

 PIN IT FOR LATER!

-Why You’ll Love Leftover Pulled Pork Chili
+Why You’ll Love This Recipe

 • Reduce food waste and repurpose your leftovers with this really easy recipe.
-Don’t let pulled pork go bad again!
+Don’t let tender pulled pork go bad again!

-• It only takes 30 minutes to make this chili, then you can dish it out and serve!
+• It only takes 30 minutes to make this chili, then you can dish it out and serve.

 Overhead Image of Pulled Pork Chili Ingredients